Hi,

 Once we have that sorted, those better investments compound over time and most of the rest takes care of itself.

-I’ve identified five primary growth paths that exist outside of creating and shipping products:
+I’ve identified five primary growth paths that exist outside of creating and shipping products: We call them the S.C.A.L.E. paths.

 Each of these paths is legitimate and they all can work for you, but they won’t all work for you at the same level.
-Each growth path returns a dramatically different ROI depending on your natural tendencies.
+Each growth path returns a dramatically different ROE depending on your natural tendencies.

 Imagine you have one unit of energy to spend.
 Maybe it’s one hour a day.
 Maybe it’s $300/mo.
 Maybe it’s 200 miles of driving a month.
 Whatever it is, it’s finite and precious.
 Personally, I like to think of it like a pink energon cube from the old Transformers animated TV show.